arpan8/interview-questions/javascript/readme.md

 ![diagram-export-15-06-2024-13_42_21](https://github.com/arpan8/interview-questions/assets/41347230/224a498a-b79a-43d9-bacc-86d83eb6f48b)

 ## 7. What is hoisting in JavaScript?
-Hoisting is a phenomenon/situation in javascript where a varible or function can be accessed before its initialization.
+Hoisting is a phenomenon/situation in javascript where a variable or function can be accessed before its initialization.

 e.g
 ```javascript